satchpx/eks-workshop/content/910_conclusion/survey.md

 weight = 60
 +++

+ - Thank you for your attendance and participation!
- - Please take our survey!
+ - Please take our [survey](https://survey.immersionday.com/uIEkEBO7R) to let us know what you liked and how we can improve.
+ - Please check out our comprehensive EKS workshop [here](https://www.eksworkshop.com/).
    {{% surveymonkey %}}